 Our business is subject to many risks and uncertainties, which may affect our future financial performance.
 If any of the events or circumstances described below occur, our business and financial performance could be adversely affected, our actual results could differ materially from our expectations, and the price of our stock could decline.
 The risks and uncertainties discussed below are not the only ones we face.
 There may be additional risks and uncertainties not currently known to us or that we currently do not believe are material that may adversely affect our business and financial performance.
-You should carefully consider the risks described below, together with all other information included in this prospectus in our securities and uncertainties that could cause actual results to differ materially from those set forth in or implied by forward-looking statements.
+You should carefully consider the risks described below, together with all other information included in this prospectus including our financial statements and related notes, before making an investment decision.
+The statements contained in this prospectus that are subject to risks and uncertainties that could cause actual results to differ materially from those set forth in or implied by forward-looking statements.
 If any of the following risks actually occurs, our business, financial condition or results of operations could be harmed.
 In that case, the trading price of our common stock could decline, and investors in our securities may lose all or part of their investment.